Joemet123/TerminusBeamsmasherSolver/README.md

 # TerminusBeamsmasherSolver
-Solve The Terminus Beamsmasher Code Fast
+Solve The Terminus Beamsmasher Code Fast and easy using the website